|Artillery and Armoured Fighting Vehicles preserved in New England 5: Rhode Island

 This is a typical Endicott Period Coast Artillery battery of two guns (likely 10- or 12-inch guns) on disappearing carriages.
 The rightmost gun is in the raised ("in battery") position, ready to fire, while the gun on the left has been returned to its lowered position, behind the parapet, and is ready to be loaded.
 A shell cart is visible on the loading platform to the right of the breech of the nearest gun.
 Projectiles would be wheeled from the shell hoists (near the point marked "12") to the guns' breeches and rammed into the gun.
 The powder charge was then inserted behind the projectile, the breech was closed, and the gun was ready to fire.

-Cast-iron 20-pounder Parrot Rifle M1861, Artillery Company of Newport Museum.
+20-pounder Model 1861 Parrot Rifle, Artillery Company of Newport Museum.

 QF 4.7-inch Mk.
 IV Armstrong Gun, Serial No. 12124 on a Central Pivot Mount Mk.
 1, Serial No. 10982 was emplaced at Battery Talbot, Fort Adams, Rhode Island.
 This gun has been moved from Rhode Island to Battery Bingham, Fort Moultrie, Sullivan's Island, South Carolina, (missing its shield).